hemkit777/_private_/README.md

 ## Installation

-TODO: Solution is degsin to automated way to pull Static Web Contents from the github repository, check already docmer container and image exists if exists then stop the container and delete image before initiate building new image.
+TODO: Solution is degsin to automated way to pull Static Web Contents from the github repository, also it checks existing docker container and image if exists then stop the container and delete image before initiate building new image.

 User have to simply run below commands to deploy project: